dhupee/dotfiles/README.md

-# Dhupee's Nix configurations Repository (EXPERIMENTAL)
+# Dhupee's Nix configurations Repository

 This is my Nix configurations, which "will" be part of my dotfiles.
 These are configurations that I currently created on my Nix dotfiles, not only for NixOS, but also for Android, and maybe hopefully servers and Macs if i have money.

-It's still experimental, since I havent move to NixOS yet, but it should be good enough for now.

 I use combination of chezmoi for dealing with sensitive files that need to be kept secret, and Home-manager for managing my home configuration.